henhoy/SAiP/README.md

 ## <a name="DevEnvironment"></a> Development environment

-Your options of development environment to solve these assignments is up to your preferred choice (Pycharm or others).
-However, we have made some preparations so that you car choose either to use a local Visual Studio or using Github Codespaces (a virtual Visual Studio Code).

-When you start GitHub Visual Studio Code, the editor will prompt you for installing some extensions.
+When you start GitHub Visual Studio Code in Github Classroom, the editor will prompt you for installing some extensions.
 These extensions are Python and GitHub Code Pilot specific and you are asked to install these when starting the editor.

 <img src="./.Attachments/GitHubCodespacesExtensionInstall.png" width="400" height="100">